 There are many benefits for tackling any pay gap which this reporting obligation reveals head-on and employers should take this opportunity to address any issues.
 The benefits include a positive reputation in the marketplace, it will assist in recruiting and retaining talent, it results in reduced reputational risk, underpins competitiveness, and will result in increased loyalty and employee engagement.

-Taking pro-active steps now will also mean that by April 2019, when it is reporting for the second time, the employer will be able to demonstrate how its actions have narrowed the gender pay gap.
+Taking pro-active steps now will also mean that for each annual report the employer will be able to demonstrate how its actions have narrowed the gender pay gap.

 Client Training: how to comply